nwkoh/om/practice-set-01.md

 1. What is the inventory turnover ratio?

-2. If the profit margin is 50%, what is the total annual sales?
+2. If the mark-up on cost is 50%, what is the total annual sales?

 3. How many days, on average, did a product stay in inventory in 2015?